 - Build relationships with fellow students with similar interests and with faculty in Public Health

-The new 3-month internship program for Post-Baccalaureates will begin in the summer of 2014.
-The program is open to students who have received bachelor’s degrees and who are planning to attend a graduate degree program in Biostatistics.
-Past summer program participants are encouraged to apply!
+The 2-3 month internship program for Post-Baccalaureates began in the summer of 2014.
+The program is open to students who have received a bachelor’s degree and who plan to attend a graduate degree program in Biostatistics.
+Past summer program participants are encouraged to apply.